artefactual-labs/AIPscan/CONTRIBUTING.md

 looks good, repeat the same command with the final version number to cut the official release (the workflow handles building, tagging, and publishing).

+## Generating database schema documentation

+To generate database documentation using [SchemaSpy] run the following command:

+    sudo make schema-docs

+If you're using `docker-compose.am-network.yml`, then use this instead:

+    sudo make schema-docs NETWORK=am_default

+SchemaSpy writes its output to the `output` directory; open `output/index.html` in a browser to review the results.

 ## Writing a new AIPscan report

 Creating a new report in AIPscan is a multi-step process, comprising: